 New or Used?

 Depending on the size and style of the accommodations you prefer, used RV/camper models can sell for less than half the price of new.
-If you’ll only be using the RV/camper for 3-4 months of the year, it may make sense to “choose used” rather bite off a big bill.
-Excellent news: Credit Union 1 can help you finance either option.
+If you’ll only be using the RV/camper for 3-4 months of the year, it may make sense to “choose used” rather than bite off a big bill.